 3.2.1 Spatial domain, smoothing, resolution, and strata

 Though survey data coverage extends to Cape Hatteras, North Carolina, the southern edge of the Atlantic cod range likely does not reach this point.
 For this model, the spatial extent of interest will be American waters on the continental shelf from the northern edge of the Gulf of Maine through the mouth of the Chesapeake Bay (Fig. 1).
-This area was represented as a “2D mesh” built on a stochastic partial differential equation (SPDE) approximation to a Gaussian Markov random field with a Matérn correlation function.
+This area was represented as a 2D mesh built on a stochastic partial differential equation (SPDE) approximation to a Gaussian Markov random field with a Matérn correlation function.
 Geometric anisotropy (directional correlation) is expected in most marine ecosystems (Thorson et al. 2015a) and was therefore included as a fixed effect, though support for its inclusion was also assessed in the model selection process.
 Spatial variables are defined at a pre-determined number of knots, which are placed via k-means clustering of the data to minimize the average distance between knots and sampling locations.
 Sampling locations are expected to have spatial variables equal to the nearest knot, so in effect, the number of knots defines the spatial resolution of spatial density estimates.
-In this model, the number of knots was set to 200 and the average minimum distance between knot locations was 31.0 km.
-Later assessment of geostatistical range found that the distance with approximately 10% correlation was 112.8 km for the first linear predictor and 64.5 km for the second linear predictor, indicating that this number of knots provides sufficient spatial resolution.
+In this model, the number of knots was set to 200 and the mean distance between nearest-neighbor knot locations was 30.1 km.
+Later assessment of geostatistical range found that the distance with approximately 10% correlation was 123.2-157.7 km for the first linear predictor and 42.7-66.0 km for the second linear predictor, indicating that this number of knots and the resulting distance between knots provides sufficient spatial resolution.

-Previous work by the Atlantic Cod Stock Structure Working Group has provided evidence that there are five biological cod stocks in US waters: a Georges Bank stock, a Southern New England stock, an Eastern Gulf of Maine Stock, a spring-spawning Western Gulf of Maine stock, and a winter-spawning Western Gulf of Maine and Cape Cod stock (McBride and Smedbol 2022).
-There is evidence that the complex spatial structure of these biological stocks affects both our understanding of cod spatial dynamics and management efforts (Zemeckis et al. 2014; Guan et al. 2017a; McBride and Smedbol 2022; Linner and Chen 2022) and so it is of interest to calculate metrics of spatial dynamics and indices of abundance for each spatial strata.
-Therefore, a custom extrapolation grid was built as a spatial domain for derived quantities, which had 2000 grid cells (approximately 25 km by 25 km) spread across four spatial strata.
+It is of interest to calculate spatial dynamics and indices of abundance for each of the distinct biological stocks proposed by the Atlantic Cod Stock Structure Working Group, as there is evidence that the complex spatial structure of these biological stocks affects both our understanding of cod spatial dynamics and management efforts (Zemeckis et al. 2014; Guan et al. 2017a; McBride and Smedbol 2022; Linner and Chen 2022).
+Therefore, a custom extrapolation grid was built as a spatial domain for derived quantities, which had 2000 grid cells (each cell approximately 20.1 km by 20.1 km) spread across four spatial strata.
 VAST later uses bilinear interpolation to calculate spatial density within each of these cells.
 The spatial strata represent the Eastern Gulf of Maine, Georges Bank, Southern New England, and combined winter- and spring-spawning Western Gulf of Maine stocks.
 The latter two stocks overlap substantially in space, supporting their treatment as a single spatial stratum.
-The model will also report results at a basin-wide scale, in which all strata are combined.
+The models also report results at a basin-wide scale, in which all strata are combined.

 3.2.2 Temporal domain and resolution

-The temporal domain of the model begins in 1982 when the adoption of the Interim Groundfish Plan shifted management strategies from regional quotas to minimum size and gear regulations.
+The temporal domain of the models begins in 1982 when the adoption of the Interim Groundfish Plan shifted management strategies from regional quotas to minimum size and gear regulations.
 The last full year of data available at the time of modeling was 2021.
-Survey data from outside this temporal domain was not used in the model.
+Survey data from outside this temporal domain were not used in the model.